Your complete Johannesburg itinerary

 The City of Gold as many nicknamed the city is the country’s largest metropolis with close to 8 million inhabitants.
 Created with the sole purpose of gold mining, the city has not only become the world’s largest urban man-made forest but also the biggest and most dynamic African city.
 It hosts many immigrants and many settlers from other parts of the world, the city is the reflection of this rainbow nation hosting African, European settlers and Asian workers.
 This, among other factors, is what makes Jozi a quirky mishmash of cultures.

-Here is a 3-day Johannesburg itinerary to rock your stay in the city.
+Later in the article, you will find a 3-day Johannesburg itinerary to rock your stay in the city!

 One cannot visit Jo’burg without understanding its recent dark past, the apartheid.
 Rather than hiding its ugly history, the country found resilience by shining a light on it with the hope of preventing the past from repeating itself.